CREDO23/JS-OOP-handsOn-guide/README.md

 - **Message Passing**: Smalltalk relies heavily on message passing between objects.
 Objects communicate by sending messages to each other, and method invocation is achieved through this mechanism.

 - **Dynamic Typing**: Smalltalk is dynamically typed, meaning that the type of a variable is determined at runtime.
 This flexibility allows for a high degree of dynamism in the language.

+[In a 2003 email exchange](https://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en), Alan Kay clarified what he meant when he called Smalltalk “object-oriented”:

+> “OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things.”
+> ~ Alan Kay

+In other words, according to Alan Kay, the essential ingredients of OOP are:

+- Message passing
+- Encapsulation
+- Dynamic binding

+Notably, inheritance and subclass polymorphism were NOT considered essential ingredients of OOP by Alan Kay, the man who coined the term and brought OOP to the masses.